 After this program, you will work under the supervision of a dentist.
 You’ll clean people’s teeth, expose x-rays to be interpreted by the dentist, and apply cavity-preventing materials such as fluoride treatments and sealants.
 You will also teach patients how to care for their teeth!

-Because you work directly with patients and as a member of the dental health care team, you should enjoy working with people.
+Because you work directly with patients in the ICC Dental Hygiene Clinic, you should enjoy working with people.
 You’ll need to have good manual dexterity because your job will require you to use dental instruments within the patient’s mouth.
 Good communication skills and a sound understanding of biology, chemistry, and math are needed.

 You’ll have options of working full time or part time.
 Some work very flexible hours, often filling in for other hygienists as needed.